Snell's Law Calculator

 Critical angle formula

 Sometimes while applying the Snell's law of refraction, you will receive the as a value greater than 1.
-This is, of course, impossible - our Snell's law calculator will display the value as "NaN".
+This is, of course, impossible.
 If this happens, it means that all light is reflected from the boundary (this phenomenon is known as the total internal reflection).
+Our Snell's law calculator will advise you when this happens.

 The highest angle of incidence, for which the light is not reflected, is called the critical angle.
 The refracted ray travels along the boundary between both media.
 It means that the angle of refraction is equal to 90°.
 Hence, you can find the critical angle by using the following equation: